buttonsrtoys/registrar/README.md

 ## Inherited Models

 Inherited models are located on the widget tree (similar to Provider, InheritedWidget).
-Unlike single services, you can add as many inherited models as you need.
+Unlike single services, you can add as many inherited models of the same type as you need.

 Adding inherited models to the widget tree uses the same Registrar widget, but with the `inherited` parameter: